astroprofsmith/intromodern.github.io/_sources/c8momentum.md

 the treatment in the section of [Chapter 9](chSRexam) on the [Doppler Shift](secDoppler).
-Even for massive particles, if their KE becomes huge compared to their rest energy, they start to look more and more like photons, with a momentum equal to KE/$c$.
+Even for massive particles, if their KE becomes huge compared to their rest energy, they start to look more and more like photons, with a momentum approximately equal to KE/$c$.
 ```

 On the other hand, for a particle with $E_0 \neq 0$ to travel **at**